PUBLIC HEARING ON PESTICIDES ANNOUNCED!

 One of the positive outcomes of the pandemic has been an increase in our ability to participate in the democratic process: government meetings held online, accessible anywhere with decent internet (a trend we hope will become part of the “new normal!”).
-We have one such opportunity coming up on July 13th (date/details to be confirmed): the biennial public hearing on pesticides regulation held by the Agriculture and Environment Committee of the Mass.
+We have one such opportunity coming up in late 2021 (date/details to be confirmed): the biennial public hearing on pesticides regulation held by the Agriculture and Environment Committee of the Mass.
 State Legislature.

 Please plan to submit written comments by the end of the day of the hearing (date TBD!)
 We encourage subject matter experts and grassroots advocates to sign up to deliver oral testimony at the hearing itself (details below).
 Click here to sign up for a special notice from NOFA/Mass when the full details are confirmed.

 “What is a public hearing?”

 The public hearing is the point in the 2 year legislative cycle when the first committee to review a bill gathers input in order to inform their priorities.
 (Keep in mind that some 5000 bills are filed each session.)
 A public hearing is both a chance to demonstrate grassroots support for an issue and also to educate legislators about the topics being considered, building strong(er) legislative champions.